Women Artists Gather from around the world to mend racialized trauma through connection, education, conversation and Intentional Creativity®

 We are inviting you to explore with us in a Circle for Mending Racialized Trauma using Intentional Creativity.

-We had a very powerful circle in June led by Lauren Adorno-Weatherford and Semerit Strachan.
-Thank you to all who participated.
+We had a very powerful opening circle in June led by Lauren Adorno-Weatherford and Semerit Strachan.
+Thank you to all who have participated each month since.

 All women of all cultures are invited to join.
 These circles are emergent and evolving as we educate ourselves.
 Each of us is learning and growing as we go.
 By registering you will be notified of all Re-Membering Circles.
 With the on-going leadership of Semerit and Lauren women artists and leaders within our community will continue to speak with us on mending racialized trauma.